Tuesday 8 February 2022

 7. Add the chocolate in thirds, stirring with a whisk, making sure each addition is completely melted before you add the next third

-9. Cool to room temperature, clingfilm; refrigerate 4 hours or overnight.
+9. Cool to room temperature, cover with clingfilm; refrigerate 4 hours or overnight.

-10. When set, turn chocolate out onto greaseproof paper sprinkled with cocoa; remove clingfilm; cut into 24 equal pieces with a sharp knife dipped in very hot water
+10. When ready to serve, generously sprinkle a piece of greaseproof paper bigger than the truffle slab with cocoa; upend truffle slab onto it; remove clingfilm; cut into 24 equal pieces with a sharp knife dipped in very hot water

 11. Sift more cocoa over the bricks until they are well covered